Debt Help Scotland

 Sequestration (Scotland) – Bankruptcy (England, Wales & Northern Ireland)

 A key difference between the Debt Arrangement Scheme and a Debt Management Programme is that DAS allows interest and charges to be legally frozen and the DMP is a voluntary agreement between an individual and their creditors.
-It’s another government-created, formal solution only available to residents in Scotland, and there are plans to create a similar agreement for English, Welsh and Northern Irish residents in due course.
+It’s another formal Scottish debt solution only available to residents in Scotland, and there are plans to create a similar agreement for English, Welsh and Northern Irish residents in due course.

 Trust Deeds typically lasts for 48 months but it may be extended by a year if you want to protect your assets such as your home and car.